-Initial inspection found the facility to not be in compliance with the standard.
-BCCC submitted a corrective action plan which was accepted resulting in a final finding of compliance.
+Initial inspection found the facility was not in compliance with the standard.
+RCLEC submitted a corrective action plan which was accepted resulting in a final finding of compliance.

 Standard 020 Recreation Area Space Requirements

 For exercise areas constructed after 1992, correctional facilities shall provide at least the minimum space requirements: